crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 5. Enter the properties of the HIT using the best practices you learned from class - we recommend $0.02 per HIT (for an hourly wage of around $3.6) and 3 assignments per task (for better quality control and aggregation). **Under "Worker Requirements", you MUST add the criterion that the location of workers is India.**

 6. Use the [provided design layout](https://drive.google.com/file/d/1PHipJaHMhPPImSk-SJ8JKSdmhOLLgwnA/view?usp=sharing) and preview the HIT.
-Download a sample of the input CSV file for the project at the top of the page, and finish creating the HIT.
+Download a sample of the input CSV file for the project at the top of the preview page, and finish creating the HIT.

-7. Use the sample `input.csv` file format and `image_paths_and_predictions.csv` (created in step 3) to create `variables.csv` with the right format for the HIT.
+7. Use the sample `input.csv` file format and data from `image_paths_and_predictions.csv` (created in step 3, which you can load in as a DataFrame) to create `variables.csv` with the right format for this HIT.
 The English word we care about is "groom/bridegroom".

 8. Click "Publish Batch" in MTurk, uploading `variables.csv`, and preview the tasks.
-Click "Next" and confirm the settings of your HIT, which should cost approximately $30 per team.
+Click "Next" and confirm the settings of your HIT, which should cost approximately $30 per team. **Make sure to screenshot this page for the report**.
 Sit back and watch the crowd work!

-9. When the HIT is done, download the Batch CSV and read it into a DataFrame.
-For every row in the DataFrame, split "Answer.selected" to get the the images that workers identified as "groom/bridegroom".
-For each such image in the row (Input.image<number>), if image<number> is in the selected images, update the counter, where the key is the URL in the Input.image<number> column.
+9. When the HIT is done, download the Batch CSV and read it into a DataFrame in Colab.
+For every row in the DataFrame, split "Answer.selected" to get the list of images that workers identified as "groom/bridegroom".
+For each image in the row (in columns "Input.image<number>"), if image<number> is in the selected images, update a counter, where the key is the URL in the "Input.image<number>" column.
 Here is the pseudocode:

 ```
-Create a Counter object c
+Create a Counter object counts
 For every row in the DataFrame:
-     true_images = the list from splitting the string in the "Answer.selected" column of the row by "|"
+     true_images = the list of selected images from splitting the string in the "Answer.selected" column of the row
-     for every image{i} in the images:
+     for every column "Input.image<number>":
-          if image{i} in true_images:
+          if image<number> is in true_images:
-               url = row["Input.image{j}"]
+               url = row["Input.image<number>"]
-               c[url] += 1
+               counts[url] += 1
 ```

-10. Create a DataFrame from the counter, and derive a new column that is True only if the counter value is 2 or more (a majority of the workers said the image represented "bride/bridegroom").
-Use the merge function to join the DataFrame from `image_paths_and_predictions.csv` to the DataFrame of true labels, on the column of image paths.
+10. Create a DataFrame from the resulting counter, and derive a new column that is True only if the counter value is 2 or more (a majority of the workers said the image represented "bride/bridegroom").
+Use the merge function to join the DataFrame loaded from `image_paths_and_predictions.csv` to the DataFrame of true labels, on the column of image paths.
 Save the DataFrame as `submissions.csv`.
-Calculate the percentage of images the classifier predicted to be about "groom/bridegroom" (positives), and calculate the rate of images that the classifier missed the presence of "groom/bridegroom" (false negatives).
+Calculate the percentage of images the classifier predicted to be about "groom/bridegroom" ("positives"), and calculate the rate of images for which the classifier missed the presence of "groom/bridegroom" ("false negatives").
 Are you surprised by the results you got?
-Explore the results further by visualizing images that the classifier (in)correctly labeled.
+Analyze the predictions and "true labels" further by visualizing images that the classifier (in)correctly labeled.

 </div>
 </div>